getlantern/lantern-sdk/README.md

 # Lantern SDK
 This SDK provides access to the infrastructure of the Lantern circumvention tool.
-It allows partners and third parties to integrate Lantern as an alternative or backup solution for tunneling traffic.
+It allows partners and third parties to integrate Lantern as an alternative or backup route for tunneling traffic.

 ## High-Level Overview

 1. The SDK exposes an API that handles routing traffic through Lantern's infrastructure.
 It can be configured to work with an HTTP/SOCKS system proxy or traditional VPN tunneling.
-2. For each partner that integrates the SDK, Lantern generates an API key that is tied to usage data
+2. For each partner that integrates the SDK, Lantern generates an API key that is tied to usage data to distinguish traffic
+2. The SDK supports running Lantern in two modes: tunnel and system proxy.
 2. In tunnel mode, the SDK works with the host VPN service to intercept packets from the TUN interface and redirect traffic to Lantern.
 4. In system proxy mode, the SDK starts local HTTP or SOCKS proxies for partner apps to redirect traffic, which is then forwarded on to Lantern's infrastructure.